TheLazyTomcat/SII_Decrypt/readme.txt

 It can also decode binary format normally used in these saves into its textual form.
 This decoding is done automatically when binary format is encountered.
+It means you no longer have to manually change format (g_save_format) the game is using while writing the saves.

 The project is primarily developed in Delphi 7 Personal and Lazarus 1.6.x (FPC 3.x) and therefore can be compiled by those development tools.
 But it